The roar of swinging big band music in full flight is one of the most impressive sounds in all of jazz history.

-Big bands in the 1920s and ‘30s tended to be slightly smaller.
+In the 1920s and ‘30s, a big band (otherwise known as a ‘dance band’) tended to be slightly smaller.

 A large number of musicians like this makes collective improvisation trickier, so big bands tend to utilise much more written material than smaller jazz groups like trios and quartets, although improvised solo features still appear plentifully to provide contrast with the ensemble sections.

-So without further ado, here’s our look at some of the best big bands and jazz orchestras ever, with a recommended recording for each one.
+So without further ado, here’s our look at some of the best big band music via the great jazz orchestras, with a recommended recording for each one.

 Fletcher Henderson and His Orchestra

-His New York-based jazz orchestra was the most popular African-American band of the 1920s, and his slick arrangements had a considerable influence upon the hugely successful bands of the swing era in the following two decades.
+His New York-based big band orchestra was the most popular African-American band of the 1920s, and his slick arrangements had a considerable influence upon the hugely successful bands of the swing era in the following two decades.